yiren-liu/autogen/python/packages/autogen-studio/.remember/memory/self.md

   - Test drawer creates sessions directly with graph_id instead of temporary teams (Done)
   - Backend TeamManager already supports dict configs so graphs work seamlessly (Done)
   - Also support live-rendering + centering similar to Dify
+- Onclick node opens the node edit panel directly (instead of having to click edit button)
+- Cursor moving over the right handle of each node will spawn a "Add" icon button, and if the user clicks, a drop-down menu will show up to allow user to choose "add an agent" or "cancel" as two options.
+If "add an agent" is chosen, add an new agent node to the graph connected to the node.
+(Done)

 ## Integrated Panel Implementation